rhydlewis/search-omnifocus/README.md

 ![](show-recent-tasks.png)

-or show the 10 most recently modfified and non-completed tasks or projects with `ra`:
+or show the 10 most recently modfified and non-completed tasks or projects with `.ra`:

 ![](show-recent-active-tasks.png)